suabochica/javascript-es6-course/notes/s02-js-basics.md

 ```

 The `this` in this example will refer to the object edward.
-So, edward is the object that has the `calculateAge()` method and the `yearOfBirth` property, and the `this` keyword is able to retrieve these values rigth off it's own object.
+So, edward is the object that has the `calculateAge()` method and the `yearOfBirth` property, and the `this` keyword is able to retrieve these values rigth off its own object.
 In the other hand, you can automatically store the `calculateAge()` result into the edward object.
 The `this.age` property allow us to achieve that.
 In `calculateAge()` method you are creating a new property, calculate the age and assign the calculated age to this property.
 The profit with this structure and the use of `this` is flexibility, because if you create another object with a different `yearOfBirth` the age will be calculated with this value, excluding the context of the edward object.

 Loops
 -----